-Thank you for the opportunity to serve as the Chair of the UIL Legislative Council this year.
-This represents the ultimate honor in serving the UIL's member schools and the students of Texas.
-The Council is made up of 32 regionally elected school administrators who are responsible for establishing rules and policies that govern competitions and contests in the areas of fine arts, academics, and athletics.
+The UIL Legislative Council is made up of 32 regionally elected school administrators who are responsible for establishing rules and policies that govern competitions and contests in the areas of fine arts, academics, and athletics.
+The UIL has a rich history and continues to provide opportunities that are often the highlight of our students' educational experiences.